 A healthcare communications agency preparing a marketing strategy for their end client asked us to connect them with HCPs in Greece, India, and Saudi Arabia to help inform their strategy.

-They needed to engage with infectious disease specialists, microbiologists, and intensivists (physicians who specialise in the care of critically ill patients) who could shed light on certain multi-drug resistant organisms (MDROs), these are bacteria and other microorganisms that have developed resistance to several antibiotics.
+They needed to engage with infectious disease specialists, microbiologists, and intensivists (physicians who specialize in the care of critically ill patients) who could shed light on certain multi-drug resistant organisms (MDROs), these are bacteria and other microorganisms that have developed resistance to several antibiotics.

 The HCPs had to: